toltalchaos/shop-os/README.md

 ## TODO (things to refine before next release)

+- better refine product card behaviour (clicking text other then img and button should "flop")
 - document deployment strategy
   - can any of the steps be eliminated or condensed with code?